 - When writing anything other than fantasy, make it as realistic as possible.

-- When writing non-technical prose, make your characters as human as possible.
+- When writing non-technical, make your characters as human as possible.

 - Make sure your timelines tie up.